Good money habits

 As a leading professor of psychology explains, “Habits are an adaptive feature of how the brain works.”3

-As far as elevating your game to the next level, you can experience the power of 10, too!
-Empower research reveals that individuals who add at least 10% of their annual salary to their retirement plan account are on pace to replace 100% (or more) of their working income for their future.4 Remember, your version of extra innings will be here before you realize it.
-So, when you’re ready to hit your stride — and hit your savings strategy out of the park — all you have to do is increase your deferral rate.
+Empower research reveals that individuals who add at least 10% of their annual salary to their retirement plan account are on pace to potentially replace 100% (or more) of their working income for their future.4

 So, spill the beans.
 All of them.

-Just like shopping with a menu of specific items to buy at the supermarket, drawing up an official blueprint for your retirement picture can help you follow a more fruitful path and gain control of your finances.6
+Drawing up an official blueprint for your retirement picture can help you follow a more fruitful path and gain control of your finances.5

 Could you use a push in the right direction?